Youth Ministry Mission

 3. Relational Discipleship

 Our mission is to make life-long disciples who either met Christ or who grew in Christ during their teen years.
-That won't only happen through ministry that happens in programs, but through meaningful relationships the extend beyond the church walls.
+That won't only happen through ministry that happens in programs, but through meaningful relationships that extend beyond the church walls.

 4. Partnering with Parents